scratch-api/sa-wiki-sync/README.md

 # this repo contains a version of scratchattach by timmccool with a wiki-sync action. it uses a github action to sync wiki/ and the gh wiki BOTH WAYS without PAT
 # this is all just using [this pretty cool and niche github action](https://github.com/level12/gh-action-wiki-sync)
 # this means it *could* be integrated into sa **right now**
+# the wiki is editable by anyone (which might be a bad idea) but it lets you have a try

 **scratchattach is a Scratch API wrapper with support for almost all site features.** Created by [TimMcCool](https://scratch.mit.edu/users/TimMcCool/).